JohnBroberg/DnD5e_Char_Calc/README.md

-# DnD5e_Char_Calc
-Calculate modifiers, level, hit points, and other stats for Dungeons and Dragons 5e character sheets, with minimal inputs.

-# D&D Fighter Character Sheet Generator
+# D&D 5e Fighter Character Sheet Generator

-This script generates a character sheet for a D&D fighter based on user input for ability scores, experience points, and level.
-It calculates various modifiers, hit points, proficiency bonus, and displays the acquired features and abilities based on the fighter's level.
+This script generates character stats and details for a D&D fighter based on user input for ability scores and experience points.
+It calculates level, various modifiers, hit points, proficiency bonus, and displays the acquired features and abilities based on the fighter's level.

 ## Prerequisites